vegidio/umd-app/README.md

 This app collects information about the data that you're downloading to help me track bugs and improve the general stability of the software.

-**No identifiable information about you or your computer is tracked.** But if you still want to stop the telemetry, you can do that by adding the flag `--no-telemetry` in the CLI tool or the environment variable `-e UMD_TELEMETRY=false` when you run the Docker container.
+**No identifiable information about you or your computer is tracked.** But if you still want to stop the telemetry, you can do that by adding the flag `--no-telemetry` in the CLI tool.

 ## 📝 License